Eva Miranda: Recognition

 In July 2021 she was an invited speaker to the 8th European Congress of Mathematics.

+Miranda is one of the scientists featured in the Casio Women do Science collection.

 Miranda has also been distinguished with a Friedrich Wilhelm Bessel Research Award by the Alexander von Humboldt Foundation in 2022.
 She is the 2023 London Mathematical Society Hardy lecturer.
 In December 2022 she has been awarded the François Deruyts Prize by the Académie Royale de Belgique.
+In 2025 she has been named Gauss Professor by the Niedersächsische Akademie der Wissenschaften zu Göttingen.

+In 2025 she has also been named Nachdiplom lecturer by the ETHZ in Zurich.